Types of Arizona Medicare Plans

 There are Medicare Advantage plans for sale in all 15 counties in Arizona in 2019, but plan availability varies considerably from one part of the state to another.
 In part of Pinal County, there are only two plans (the rest of Pinal County has 31 plans available), while residents in Maricopa County can select from among 41 different Medicare Advantage plans.

-Medicare Part D Prescription Drug Plans refer to the prescription drug benefit that is offered by private Medicare-approved insurance companies.
-Original Medicare beneficiaries can get this coverage with a stand-alone Medicare Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
+Medicare Part D Prescription Drug Plans refer to the prescription drug benefit that is offered by private Medicare-approved insurance companies. cheap health insurance in arizona Original Medicare beneficiaries can get this coverage with a stand-alone Medicare Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
 As with Medicare Advantage, coverage details and pricing can vary by county and plan.

 How to apply for Medicare in Arizona